 If you loved this creative pizza, you'll enjoy my other hummus recipes, too:

-- Hummus Sandwich with Pesto
+- Vegan Hummus Sandwich (with Pesto)

 - Mediterranean Quinoa Bowl